uber/h3/dev-docs/RFCs/v4.0.0/polyfill-modes-rfc.md

 consistency with the rest of the library, the `polyfill` functions should be able to use the same cell boundaries.

+Maintaing a Cartesian option is useful for cases where polygons have been drawn on a projected map and the boundaries should be the same.

 * Very large polygons

 Polyfills of very large polygons require allocating large blocks of memory, and spending large